/images/resources/code-examples/code-examples-kotlin.jpg

 curl -i http://localhost:3000/api/data -H "Authorization: Bearer eyJraWQiOiIyMTg5NTc5MTYiLC ..."

-In the event of a problem validating the JWT, an error reason can be returned to the client.
-The sample returns a generic error in the WWW-Authenticate response header, though a custom response object could be returned instead:
+In the event of a problem validating the JWT, an error reason is returned to the client.
+The example returns a generic error in the WWW-Authenticate response header:

 HTTP/1.1 401 Unauthorized